-Feeding Our Neighbors has just completed its fifth season, collecting over 10,000 lbs of food in 2016.
-This means that over 65,000 lbs of food have been delivered to hungry people over the past five years!
+Feeding Our Neighbors has just completed its sixth season, collecting over 10,000 lbs of food in 2016.
+This means that over 75,000 lbs of food have been delivered to hungry people over the past six years!
 The food rescued from the concession stands at UM Football and Basketball games is mostly pizzas, hot dogs, and brats.
 High quality foods including steak, ravioli, pasta, fajitas, chili, tacos, and vegetables are rescued from the student athletes’ kitchen.
 The majority of the food is delivered to Cass Community Kitchen in Detroit.
 The Second Mt.
 Carmel Missionary Baptist Church in downtown Detroit also receives food.
-The Riverside Meal Program run by First Presbyterian Church in Ypsilanti also receives and uses the rescued kitchen food as their main course for most of the evening meals.
+The Riverside Meal Program run by First Presbyterian Church in Ypsilanti Riverside Meal Program uses the rescued kitchen food as their main course for most of the evening meals.

 This valuable program helps feed hungry people all over Southeast Michigan.
 The good news is that we are able to carry out this program with about twenty-five volunteers.
 The bad news is that we only have twenty-five volunteers, so a few people carry most of the load.
 Please help us keep it going.
 Consider giving a few hours of your time to this important mission once or twice a year.
 The next phase of food rescue starts with the Big Ten basketball season, so there is time to get involved right now.
-Questions?
-Contact Don Redding at firstname.lastname@example.org.
+Sign up for the football games here.
+Contact Don Redding (email@example.com) if you have questions.